yderidde/Sparrow-Framework/BUILDING.md

     http://doc.sparrow-framework.org/core/feed/docset.atom

-Now you can get information about Sparrow classes and methods with the following shortcuts:
+Now you can get information about Sparrow classes and methods by clicking on a symbol while holding down the 'alt' key.

-  * Xcode 3: Option double-click on symbol
-  * Xcode 4: Option single-click on symbol